PencilCode/jquery-turtle/README.md

 Setting the turtle speed to Infinity will make movement synchronous, which makes the synchronous distance, direction, and hit-testing useful for realtime game-making.
-To play music without stalling turtle movement, use the global function playnow() instead of the turtle method play().
+(To play music notes without stalling turtle movement, use the global function playnow() instead of the turtle method play().)

-The absolute motion methods moveto and turnto accept any object that has pageX and pageY properties (or an center() method that will return such an object), including, usefully, mouse events.
-Moveto and turnto operate in absolute page coordinates and work properly even when the turtle is nested within further CSS transformed elements.
+The turnto method can turn to an absolute bearing (if called with a single numeric argument) or towards an absolute position on the screen.
+The methods moveto and turnto accept either page or local coordinates.

+Local coordinates are specified as bare numeric x, y argument lists or [x, y] pairs as returned from getxy(), and they are rightward, upward offsets from the center of the page.

+Page coordinates are specified by any object with numeric {pageX: , pageY: } properties, or an object with a pagexy() method that will return such an object.
+That includes, usefullly, mouse events and turtle or jquery objects.
+Page coordinates are rightward, downward offsets from the top-left corner of the page to the center (or transform-origin) of the given object.

 The hit-testing functions touches() and encloses() will test for collisions using the convex hulls of the objects in question.